Frequently Asked Questions

 : Your MMS-enabled US or Canadian number purchased from MessageBird, in E.164 format (e.g.,+12015550123

 ).
-Crucially, this number must be explicitly enabled for MMS within your MessageBird settings.PORT
+This number must be explicitly enabled for MMS within your MessageBird settings.PORT

-: The port your Fastify server will listen on (default: 3000).HOST
+: The port your Fastify server listens on (default: 3000).HOST

 : The host address (default:0.0.0.0